-Early breast cancer diagnosis, survival rates low in rural IndiaFebruary 4th, 2013 in Cancer /
+Early breast cancer diagnosis, survival rates low in rural IndiaFebruary 4, 2013 in Medicine & Health / Cancer

 Women in developed countries survive roughly 10 years longer after a breast cancer diagnosis compared to women in poor-to-middle-income countries, a new University of Michigan study suggests.